FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-virtual-community-meeting-recap.md

 - [Virtual Community Meetup: Creating Unstoppable Ecosystems - Michelle Lee](https://www.youtube.com/watch?v=LZztEeQT4_Q)
 - [Virtual Community Meetup: Powergate Update - Andrew Hill](https://www.youtube.com/watch?v=rrKAlmhWlBc)

 The next Filecoin virtual community meetup is on July 14th!
-If you are interested in giving a short 3-minute demo on your project at the next meetup, please sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSc5Ol4Q_FpdnM61gQRQ10DLLrRAy8-j6YrfWUBEbcVVkNQ4mQ/viewform).
+If you are interested in giving a short 3-minute demo on your project at the next meetup, please sign up [using the Google form](https://docs.google.com/forms/d/e/1FAIpQLSc5Ol4Q_FpdnM61gQRQ10DLLrRAy8-j6YrfWUBEbcVVkNQ4mQ/viewform).

 We look forward to seeing you on July 14th, in the meantime, [join our Filecoin community slack channel](https://filecoin.io/slack) to keep in touch with the team and get your Filecoin questions answered.